-The State Fair marks the unofficial end of summer.
+Burnsville, Minnesota – August 19, 2014 – The Minnesota State Fair marks the unofficial end of summer.
 It’s also a prime opportunity for businesses to showcase their products and ideas to crowds of fairgoers.
-While it’s easy to get caught up in the buzz and excitement the State Fair reliably delivers, BBB Serving Snake River Region reminds consumers – unless they’re on one of the rides – to keep both feet on the ground.
+While it’s easy to get caught up in the buzz and excitement the State Fair reliably delivers, Better Business Bureau of Minnesota and North Dakota (BBB) reminds consumers – unless they’re on one of the rides – to keep both feet on the ground.

-BBB is reminding people to keep things in perspective and make sure to do their due diligence when checking out merchandise and listening to sales pitches.
+“We’re as excited about The Minnesota State Fair as anyone,” said Dana Badgerow, president and CEO of BBB of Minnesota and North Dakota.
+“Still, we’re reminding people to keep things in perspective and make sure to do their due diligence when checking out merchandise and listening to sales pitches.”

 BBB offers the following tips for consumers who are considering making purchases at this year’s event:

 - Prior to making a purchase, get the company’s refund and exchange policy in writing.